-Why not increase the odds of landing a job offer by standing out from the crowd.
+Why not increase the odds of landing a teaching job offer by standing out from the crowd.
 Get attention by sending a follow-up email thanking the interviewers for their time and reiterating why your qualifications are perfect for the position.

-Don’t hesitate to can give the hiring manager a call to remind them you are interested in the job and are willing to answer any questions they may have to solidify your prospects.
+Don’t hesitate to can give the hiring manager a call to remind them you are interested in the education job and are willing to answer any questions they may have to solidify your prospects.